OpenRefine/openrefine.org/documentation.md

 ## Official Documentation
 Please check our [wiki] (https://github.com/OpenRefine/OpenRefine/wiki/) for the complete documentation.
 The [FAQ](https://github.com/OpenRefine/OpenRefine/wiki/FAQ) is the place to go for common questions.

-If you can't find what you need and have a question, please use [the OpenRefine mailing list](http://groups.google.com/group/openrefine/)
+You can't find what you need and have questions, please use [the OpenRefine mailing list](http://groups.google.com/group/openrefine/)

+Found a bug?
+Please [open an issue](https://github.com/OpenRefine/OpenRefine/issues?milestone=&page=1&state=open)

 ## Tutorials
 There is tons of tutorial out there to learn OpenRefine.
-[A curated list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) has been crafted so you don't get lost!
+[This curated list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) updated on regular basis.

 ## Using OpenRefine - The Book
 <div style="float: left ; margin-right: 10px"><img src="http://dgdsbygo8mp3h.cloudfront.net/sites/default/files/imagecache/productview_larger/9080OS_mockupcover_normal.jpg" /></div>